nrwl/nx/docs/shared/monorepo-ci-circle-ci.md

 # Configuring CI Using CircleCI and Nx

+There are two general approaches to setting up CI with Nx - using a single pipeline or using distributed task execution.
+For smaller repositories, a single pipeline is faster and cheaper, but once a full CI run starts taking 10 to 15 minutes, distributed task execution becomes the better option.
+Distributed task execution allows you to keep the CI pipeline fast as you scale.
+As the repository grows, all you need to do is add more agents.

+## Single Pipeline

-Below is an example of a Circle CI setup for an Nx workspace - building and testing only what is affected.
+Below is an example of a Circle CI setup that runs on a single pipeline, building and testing only what is affected.
 For more details on how the Nx orb is used, head over to the [official docs](https://circleci.com/developer/orbs/orb/nrwl/nx).

 ```yaml {% fileName=".circleci/config.yml" %}
 version: 2.1